kiteco/KiteSublime/README.md

 ### Documentation

-Click on the `Docs` link in the hover popup to open the documentation for the symbol inside the [Copilot](https://kite.com/copilot/), Kite's desktop app for Python documentation.
+Click on the `Docs` link in the hover popup to open the documentation for the symbol inside the [Copilot](https://kite.com/copilot/), Kite's desktop app for Python documentation (JavaScript documentation not yet available).
 The Copilot's search results also follow your cursor as you type.

 ![copilot](https://github.com/kiteco/KiteSublime/blob/master/docs/assets/copilot.png?raw=true)